A simple tutorial for Git

 Tracking branch

-The local branch and remote branch association methods are the above
+The local branch and remote branch association methods are the above1

 Git checkout myb